pedrodovale/pedrodovale/README.md

 Hi everyone!
 I'm @pedrodovale.
-I am Software Developer currently based in Brussels, Belgium.
+I am Software Developer, originally from Portugal.

 My Github profile exists for two purposes:
 * Showcase some of the things I've learned the past few years for recruitment purposes